IntelLabs/kAFL/README.md

-# HW-assisted Feedback Fuzzing for x86 Kernels and Firmware
+# kAFL: HW-assisted Feedback Fuzzing for x86 Kernels

 This is a fork of the kAFL kernel fuzzer.
-In cooperation with the original developers, this can be used to explore VM-based fuzzing and target x86-compatible low-level SW.
+It can be used for targets that execute efficiently as Qemu/KVM guests, including BIOS, custom kernels and full-blown Linux VMs.

 ## How is it different?